TheMysteriousStranger90/TelegramBotForSpotify/README.md

 ## Running the Project
 After setting up the appsettings.json file, you can run the project using your preferred .NET Core-compatible IDE or from the command line with the dotnet run command.

+## Running the Application with Docker

+1. Make sure you have Docker installed on your machine.
+If not, you can download it from [here](https://www.docker.com/products/docker-desktop).

+2. Navigate to the root directory of the project in your terminal.

+3. Build the Docker image from the Dockerfile:

+    ```bash
+    docker build -t telegrambotforspotify .
+    ```

+4. Run the Docker container, mapping the application's port 80 to port 5001 on the host machine:

+    ```bash
+    docker run -p 8000:80 -d telegrambotforspotify
+    ```

+5. Open a Telegram, find StrangerSpotifyBot and start it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.